 First and foremost, Cold River Camp provides a “community experience” for its guests.
 The preservation of this experience is critical for the continued success of Camp.

-Conant Lodge is a cherished, ~ hundred year old historical structure, the ‘heart’ of Camp.
+Conant Lodge is a cherished –many would even say sacred - ~ hundred year old historical structure, the ‘heart’ of Camp.
 Any modifications should preserve its character.
+Ideally, any modification should look like it has always been there.

+A total seating dining capacity of ~ 78 seats should be provided.
+(78 is a multiple of 6, which reflects our current table ‘unit’ size of 6 persons/table.
+This is more than the 72 seats today (12 tables of 6) to allow for camp managers/kids and the occasional dinner guest (e.g., evening speaker or frail relative not staying in Camp) the opportunity to eat with the guests, and the possibility of future Camp Committees to increase Camp guest capacity a bit.
+If other constraints make the 78 infeasible, then we should consider the current capacity of 72 with the potential for occasional temporary placement option of another, 13th, table; or if that is infeasible then just allow for the current capacity of 72.

 Many guests enjoy tremendously the “intimacy” of the dining experience with the current 6-person tables.
+Then there is the counterpoint that it limits seating options would provide more opportunity for social interaction at mealtime.
+E.g., a family/group of four cannot eat with another family of four.

+As a unit for 6, the current arrangement of three persons on each long side seems to work well, as do the current table dimensions, which are Provide table dimensions.

-Avoiding high noise levels in the dining is another critical concern, in allow for easy conversation.
+Avoiding high noise levels in the dining area is critical concern, to allow for easy conversation.

 Good staff work flow, especially for serving meals, must be preserved, including ripple effects into the kitchen area.
+Besides ease of movement of the servers, space consideration should also be given to the locations for serving tray stands/carts and their movement.

 It is efficient for the food preparation process if all table units are the same size.
+That would not preclude, however, a table configuration that joins two table units together.
+(E.g., abutting two tables of 6 to form a table for 12, staff while still providing good service staff and guest flow.)

+Reuse of current dining tables and lighting fixtures would be desirable.

 Relationship to space around the lodge.
 E.g., the immediate lawn area on the north side is used for buffet serving for picnics.
 There is a gravel ‘service lane’ on the north side.
 The lawn on the north side of the service lane is a picnic area, and currently sits far enough away from the lodge that it does not feel like the lodge is imposing.

+The vehicle service lane on the north side of the lodge has major infrastructure under/near it – especially septic systems, also a grease pit.
+To the east of the current shed area there are electrical and water lines underground, but those are fairly easy to move. run into septic/sewer systems.
+If build east, nothing under the ground.

-Very desirable to have a feeling of separation between the sitting areas and the dining area.
+Very desirable to maintain a feeling of separation between the historic living room/sitting are in front of the fire place and the dining area.

 Preservation of windows/views.